HurinBerdelon/HurinBerdelon/README.md

 <h1> Hi there, I'm Fernando Cardozo, a.k.a.
 HurinBerdelon 🚀</h1>

 <p>
     I'm nuclear engineer from UFRJ and master in same engineering.
-I've been working for the past 2,5 years with software development in areas related to energy generation.
-I started my career in software development with machine learning anda data science, but I migrated to web development in the last 1,5 years.<br>
+I've been working for the past 3 years with software development.
+I started my career in software development with machine learning anda data science, but I migrated to web development in the last 2 years.<br>
     Currently I study to specialize in frontend development.
 </p>